 Remember when we mentioned that crossing something off your to-do list releases a small amount of dopamine?
 The same thing happens when you reward yourself.
 Giving yourself a treat can be a big motivation booster, simply because it makes you feel good.

-Word of advice.
-If you’re trying to increase your motivation to lose weight, rewarding yourself with a piece of cake probably isn’t the best idea.
-Give yourself the right reward when you complete a task, however, and it can be a huge incentive towards continuing to reach for your goals.
+Give yourself the right reward when you complete a task, and it can be a huge incentive towards continuing to reach for your goals.
 When you give yourself a treat, you train your brain to desire to continue to take action.

 10. Know What to Do When Motivation Decreases

-What are some of the ways you have for boosting your motivation?
+What are some of the ways you boost your motivation?
 We’d love to hear about them in the comments below.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!